Park County Location

 Park County is in the geographical center of Colorado.
 It is about an hour and a half travel on state highways from Denver or Colorado Springs.
 It covers over 2,200 square miles and is larger than the state of Delaware.
 It stretches just over 50 miles from north to south and about 40 miles from east to west.

-Its two incorporated towns of Alma (it is the highest incorporated town in North America at 10,578 feet above sea level) and nearby Fairplay are less than 40 minutes from the ski resort town of Breckenridge, while the community of Bailey is about an hour’s drive from the heart of Denver.
+Its 2 incorporated towns of Alma (it is the highest incorporated town in North America at 10,578 feet above sea level) and nearby Fairplay are less than 40 minutes from the ski resort town of Breckenridge, while the community of Bailey is about an hour's drive from the heart of Denver.

 Elevation & Climate